-Internet Matters parental control settings guides (for devices, platforms, social media, etc) and similar parent settings from Common Sense Media ( with more narrative text and also monitoring and control apps)
+Internet Matters parental control settings guides (for VR info, devices, platforms, social media, etc), National Online Safety website and similar parent settings from Common Sense Media ( with more narrative text and also monitoring and control apps) as well as LGfL Resources

-During this time of remote learning, children will be Online a lot more than usual.
+During the time of remote learning, children will be Online a lot more than usual.
 It is vital that we stay vigilant to their activity and what they are exposed to, ensuring they stay safe during this time.
 Remember the CLICK CEOP button, on the left handside of this page, to report anything upsetting you or others, online!
+Click here to find out information about Child Exploitation.
+Below are some helpful links to help stay safe online, including DigiSafe daily downloadable worksheets (digisafedaily.lgfl.net) and more information for parents/carers

 For Your Family